lico27/Console-Finances/README.md

 # Console-Finances

+## Description
-An app to analyse the financial records of a company.
+An app to display analytics - such as total profits/losses and average change in profits - using the financial records of a company.